-Millennials or Generation Y are the people born from the early 1980s to the mid-1990s.
-These people are currently active adults, and their purchasing ability is highly determining for the survival of numerous economic sectors.
+Millennials or Generation Y are people born from the early 1980s to the mid-1990s.
+These people are currently active adults, and their purchasing ability is highly determined for the survival of numerous economic sectors.

 A CNBC report from February 2017 showed that young Americans are losing their interest in playing the lottery.
 During the year, overall lottery ticket sales increased in comparison to results for previous comparable periods.
 The number of millennials playing, however, went down.